After anal cancer surgery

 You wake up in the recovery area next to the operating theatres.

-At first you’ll be wearing a mask or have small tubes into your nose (nasal cannulae) to give you oxygen.
+At first, you’ll be wearing a mask or having small tubes (a nasal cannulae) put into your nose to give you oxygen.
 You might feel dizzy and sluggish to begin with.

 You have a blood pressure cuff on your arm and a little clip on your finger to measure your pulse and oxygen level.